-- Hensley Road in Fort Mill will be closed to through traffic beginning Monday 8-3-15.
-It will be closed 0.06 miles east of Featherson Road to 0.20 miles east of Legion Road.
-This road will reopen on Friday 11-6-15.
+Hensley Road in Fort Mill will be closed to through traffic beginning Monday, April 11, 2016 as part of the Fort Mill Southern Bypass construction project.
+Hensley Road will be closed .06 miles east of Featherson Road to .20 miles east of Legion Road.
+This road will be closed beginning Monday, April 11, 2016 and will reopen on Saturday, April 30, 2016.

 Blasting Permits issued for York County by the Office of State Fire Marshal

-- Valid until Nov 25, 2015 ~ 2300 Block of Dobys Bridge Rd in the town jurisdiction of Fort Mill, in the Fort Mill Fire District
+- Valid until Jun 11, 2016 ~ 2500 Block of Whites Rd in Fort Mill SC in the Fort Mill Fire District

-- Valid until Aug 01, 2016 ~ 485 True Rd, McConnells SC in the McConnells Fire District
+- Valid until Aug 01, 2016 ~ 485 True Rd in McConnells SC in the McConnells Fire District

 Outdoor Warning Sirens Test Dates